ke2hni/DVSwitch-Mods/README.md

 ### 6. Cleaner dashboard targets

-**What it adds:** Row-specific friendly talkgroup and reflector names, D-Star routes, Group Call, General Call, GPS/Data labels, and a compact legend.
+**What it adds:** Row-specific friendly talkgroup and reflector names, D-Star routes, Group Call, General Call, GPS/Data labels, and a compact legend with separation from the Local Activity grid.
 History rows remain tied to the destination recorded when each reception occurred.

 **Required first:** `mod-dashboard-fcc-first-names.sh`; valid P25/NXDN JSON and BrandMeister/TGIF lists provide the friendly names.